naver/billboard.js/README.md

 - [Who's using billboard.js](https://github.com/naver/billboard.js/wiki/Who's-using-billboard.js)

 ## Playground
-Play with the diverse option generating on the fly!
+Play with the diverse options generating on the fly!
 - https://naver.github.io/billboard.js/playground/

 ## Questions?
-If you have any questions, checkout previous posts or post new one from:
+If you have any questions, checkout the previous posts or create a new one at:
 - [Stack Overflow: billboard.js tagged posts](https://stackoverflow.com/questions/tagged/billboard.js)
 - [Issue with 'question' label](https://github.com/naver/billboard.js/issues?utf8=%E2%9C%93&q=label%3Aquestion)